IMPORTANT HEALTH AND SAFETY NOTICE REGARDING COVID-19

 Our team is well-equipped to handle all sorts of dental emergencies; whether your situation is the result of poor oral health, facial trauma, or something else, we’re ready to help!
 Since each situation is different, you’ll need to call us, describe your symptoms, and come in for a visit before we can accurately assess the best treatment for your smile.
 While you’re waiting for your appointment, you can use the following tips to keep yourself at ease.

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

 a patient visiting the dentist

-When it comes to treating dental emergencies, there are several factors that must be considered when viewing the cost of treatment.
+When it comes to treating dental emergencies, there are several factors that must be considered when determining the cost of treatment.
 That said, you shouldn’t let cost be the factor that determines whether or not you seek the help you need.
 Upon visiting us for a consultation, we can walk you through your treatment and all of the specific price points so that when it’s time to pay your bill, there aren’t any surprises.

 Keys to Preventing Dental Emergencies